Dear Dr. B,

 When patients come to me in the midst of their difficult seasons, the most frequent question I hear is, “Why?”
 “Why would God allow this to happen?”
 “Why now?”

-None of us is immune to trials, or to the work of the enemy.
+None of us are immune to trials or to the work of the enemy.
 The Bible warns us that we will experience difficult times.
 “Dear friends, don’t be surprised at the fiery trials you are going through, as if something strange were happening to you” (1 Peter 4:12 NLT).